Getting to Yes — Convincing Stakeholders to Invest in User Testing

 "Design-driven companies outperform the S&P 500 by 219%."

-So how can you convince an executive, your client, or your product manager to invest in user testing?
+So how can you convince an executive, your client or product manager to invest in user testing?

 Start by acknowledging that the same motivation for building a great product drives both of you.
 Next, when bringing up user testing use a combination of the following arguments.
 While all situations are different, by pointing to the benefits of user testing, you'll be able to get buy-in and include it in a project.